strapi/documentation/docs/developer-docs/latest/guides/registering-a-field-in-admin.md

 :::

-::: details Example of a Wysiwyg component which will wrap the CKEditor with a label and the errors:
+::: details Example of a Wysiwyg component which will wrap the CKEditor:

 **Path —** `./plugins/wysiwyg/admin/src/components/Wysiwyg/index.js`